account931/git-browserify-yii_commands_manuals/README.md

 //Branches-------------

-$ git branch   -> check branches lists
+$ git branch   -> check branches lists ->list of all branches

 $ git checkout master   -> switch to master branch

+$ git checkout -b issue53    ->create and switch to new branch "issue53"

 See all commits history---------------------------------